 What you need

 A large pillar candle or a jar candle.
-Choose a pillar candle in a colour that resonates with the Yule season, such as red, gold, or green.
+Choose a candle in a colour that resonates with the Yule season, such as red, gold, or green.
 Ensure it’s large enough to burn for an extended period safely.
 Put it in a holder or place it on a sturdy fireproof plate.

 Items to decorate your candle such as holly leaves, evergreen branches, berries, dried orange slices or whatever symbolises Yule or other winter traditions to you.